switchboard-xyz/starknet/README.md

 ```

 This implementation allows you to read and utilize Switchboard data feeds within Cairo.
 If you have any questions or need further assistance, please contact the Switchboard team.

+**DISCLAIMER: ORACLE CODE AND CORE LOGIC ARE AUDITED - THE AUDIT FOR THIS ON-CHAIN ADAPTER IS PENDING**